Small Business Retirement Plans in Elk Grove, CA

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Pick a provider that offers a range of investment options, administrative support, and employee education.
+• Choose a Plan Provider: Pick a provider that offers a range of investment choices, administrative support, and employee learning resources.

 • Set Up a Trust: Ensure plan assets are held in trust to preserve them for participants.